This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can I teach myself to use a sewing machine?

-You can teach yourself to use a sewing machine with patience and practice.
+You can teach yourself sewing machine basics with online tutorials, practice on scrap fabric, and patience.

 Conclusion